jnmaloof/MCB160L-BSA-mapping/Day2.md

 Click on `BCFtools 1.10 mpileup - Input data`

-Here you want to use the bam file that you created by running bowtie above.
+Here you want to use the bam file that you created by running Bowtiew in the previous session.

 Click the "add" button, navigate to your `analyses` folder, click on the `Bowtie2-Map-SortBam...` folder and then select the `output_sorted.bam` file and click OK